Shadota/SillyTavern-MessageSummarize/README.md

 - **The summaries are too long:**
-  1. You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
+  1. You can select a custom completion preset in the connection profile you are using for summarizing, and that can be used to set a maximum token length after which generation will be cut off.
   2. You can also use the `{{words}}` macro in the summary prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.